 Although the agent you are working with should be able to guide you along the way, it is your responsibility to be informed.
 You are ultimately the responsible party.
 A good resource is the U.S. Customs and Border Protection.
 Under “Trade,” click on “Basic Importing and Exporting.”

 Once references and the signed NDA are in your possession, it’s time to send your specs to the factory for a quote.
 When comparing quotes, it’s essential to make sure you are comparing apples to apples.
 Have the factories quoted the same quantities and quality?
 Do the quotes include shipping, duties, customs fees, etc., or are you responsible for these?

 Be familiar with terms you might see in the quote:

-If you are buying goods FOB China, then you need the services of a customs broker and freight forwarder.
+If you are buying goods FOB China, you need the services of a customs broker and freight forwarder.
 A customs broker or customs agent is an individual or firm licensed to enter and clear goods through customs for another individual or firm.
-A freight forwarder is a person engaged in assembling, collecting, and consolidating shipping and distributing less than trailer load (LTL) freight.
-Talk to companies that handle both these responsibilities to get a better understanding of what is involved.
+A freight forwarder assembles, collects, consolidates shipping, and distributes less than a trailer load (LTL) freight.
+Talk to companies that handle these responsibilities to better understand what is involved.

-FOB L.A. (or another U.S. port), this means all shipping, duties, and customs fees have been paid as far as Los Angeles.
+FOB L.A. (or other U.S. port) means all shipping, duties, and customs fees are paid as far as Los Angeles (or other U.S. port).
 You still need to pay to get the goods from the port to their final U.S. destination.

 At Voler Systems, we reduce the risk of new product design with a proven process that ensures a smooth transfer to manufacturing.
 Our network of suppliers can help you understand the process and deliver a quality product.